Jesterhearts/a-sixel/README.md

 # a-sixel

-A-Sixel library for encoding sixel images.
+A sixel library for encoding images.

 ## Basic Usage